mt-class/uiuc-2016/ling506_hw_decoding.md

 ---

 <div class="alert alert-info">
-This homework is due Saturday 7 March 2015, 11:59pm.
+This homework is due Saturday 5 March 2015, 11:59pm.
 </div>

-Decoding:  <span class="text-muted">Challenge Problem 2</span>
+Decoding
 =============================================================

 Decoding is the problem of taking an input sentence in a foreign language: